-- 8.14 The Secretary of State made a Direction on 25 February 2019 under powers set out within section 197 of the Housing and Regeneration Act 2008 which required the regulator of Social Housing to set a new Rent Standard for social housing including that owned and managed by local authorities with effect from 1 April 2020. - 8.15 This framework meant that as a landlord the Council would be able to increase rents by CPI +1% and the Business Plan was developed having reference to this.
+- 8.17.
+The Secretary of State made a Direction on 25 February 2019 under powers set out within section 197 of the Housing and Regeneration Act 2008 which required the regulator of Social Housing to set a new Rent Standard for social housing including that owned and managed by local authorities with effect from 1 April 2020. - 8.18.
+This framework meant that as a landlord the Council would be able to increase rents by CPI +1 and the Business Plan was developed having reference to this.
+The increase for 2024/25 is therefore 7.7%. - 8.19.
+For those in shared the is the Council is proposing to increase by 7.7% in line with the general needs rent. - 8.20.
+Currently just over 60% of Council tenants are in receipt of either Housing Benefit or Universal Credit the majority will have their rent covered in full by these benefits, whilst just under 40% may have had their income assessed and will not be eligible for any assistance as their income will have been considered sufficient to be able to meet their housing costs.
+For those eligible the proposed increase will have the additional cost covered by their benefits. - 8.21. c92% of tenants are on social rents and the average expected change to their weekly rent on average will be £9.57.
+Based on the proposed

-However, it was announced as part of the Autumn Statement that rent increases would now be capped at 7%.
-As most tenants are in receipt of benefits this will not directly benefit most tenants, but it will generate a saving for the Department for Work and Pensions.